 IMPACT

-I worked on a team of nine as the lead of the application experience for Signify Business Cash Card, conducting a full design process from discovery, research, testing, and development.
+I worked on a team of nine as the lead designer for Signify Business Cash Card, conducting a full design process from discovery, research, testing, and development.

 **This case study is not as visual due to internal information regulation.
 If you would like to see more details, please reach out!